Ask Slashdot: How Do You Best Protect Client Files From Wireless Hacking?

 1. Don't work on sensitive issues using Windows of any version.
 Explore a windows VM under a more secure hypervisor where the guest cannot override the host on hardware or network issues.

 2.Don't work on sensitive issues using a system with communications ability that does not use a verified hardware kill switch.
 EG: Avoid systems that use software to check the hardware switch to disable.
-Use hardware that uses a hardwar
+Use hardware that uses a hardware switch to either kill power to that subsystem or uses an NMI to prevent function.

+3. Build a Faraday cage room for sensitive work stations.
+There are government manuals on how to create TEMPEST spaces.

 Not enough info (Score:1)